 Analyzing history allows us to critically study the past and its implications rather than see it as only a timeline of passive events.
 For Newman, an education in history becomes a “novel light” (119) that is “sacred” (119).
 Perhaps this process of enlargement of the mind through learning about history can not only provide amazement but compassion.
 Through studying history, an individual’s eyes and mind can be opened to the lives of others.
 For instance, though many people are aware of the existence of North Korea today, they tend to disregard how the divide between the Koreas came to be and the challenges North Koreans face today as the North and South Korea continue to be in a state of war.
 Conditions such as “dismal public health,” “chronic food shortages,” and “public executions” are commonplace for North Koreans (“The People’s Challenges”).
 When watching the video on the country’s history (provided below), we grasp a better understanding of what the people have endured and continue to endure, which arouses the experience Newman portrays.
 Enlargement of the mind is indeed an empowering and wondrous moment, as if “waking up from a dream” (119) to not only throw off previous prejudices but to also develop feelings toward newfound situations that help us develop our principles and to use our judgment to determine what are virtues or atrocities for humanity.

 During university and college, we learn one another’s worlds and engage on thoughts formulated by thinkers from the past and present, if not from reading history then through deep, intellectual conversations.
 With this communication comes an exchange of principles through dialogue between intellectuals, in which we learn that all of us share common principles, values, and beliefs.
 Through education, we gain an understanding that education is not an accumulation of facts but “locomotion, the movement onwards, of that mental centre, to which both what we know, and what we are learning, the accumulating mass of our acquirements, gravitates” (121).
 Newman demonstrates that to become illuminated, our minds require “a connected view of old and new, past and present, far and near,” (121) and a realization of these connections and their influences on one another.
 This interconnectedness is also seen in current political events and their effects on other governmental institutions and our everyday lives.
 For example, though America designated $138 billion toward the Iraq war in 2007, this could have been money spent on “healthcare, education, environmental sustainability and infrastructure” (Garrett-Peltier and Pollin).
+To get cash for the education for instance, go to the website of loanigo to avail their short term and personal loans.
 Through seeing these connections, we can the universality of the world and how each part relies on all others.
 We can then apply our knowledge through this realization.
 Newman lists the many gains of an education, by mastering our critical thinking ability and becoming an intellectual, for both the individual and society:

 It aims at raising the intellectual tone of society, at cultivating the public mind, at purifying the national taste, at supplying true principles to popular enthusiasm and fixed aims to popular aspiration, at giving enlargement and sobriety to the ideas of the age, at facilitating the exercise of political power, and refining the intercourse of private life.
 It is education which gives a man a clear conscious view of his own opinions and judgments, a truth in developing them, an eloquence in developing them, an eloquence in expressing them, and a force in urging them.
 (Newman 10)